Renal Tubular Acidosis

 - muscle weakness

-- muscle cramps and pain in the back and abdomen
+- muscle cramps and pain in the back and belly

-If your child shows any symptoms of RTA, see a doctor right away.
-The sooner something is done about the condition, the more effective treatment will be.
+If your child shows any of these signs, see a doctor right away.
+The sooner treatment starts, the more helpful it will be.